 Can you keep my own food?
 Even refrigerated or frozen items?

 We are more than happy to use food that you provide!
 We are also more than able to keep foods cold and even frozen.

 Do you have air conditioning?
 How do you maintain reasonable temperatures through the seasons?

 We have two swamp coolers located in the main kennel, and one in the front lobby to maintain a nice, cool environment for our fuzzy guests, and on particularly hot days, we will close everyone in in order to let the swamp coolers do their magic!
-In the frigid winters, we have a central heating system that will keep our fur friends cozy.
+In the frigid winters, we have a heating system that will keep our fur friends cozy.
 Runs are also closed if the Colorado winter is harsh and extra chilly.

 Can I board my pets together?

 Yes!
 We have family kennels that can accommodate all groups of canine friends!
 For two dogs or more we have larger kennel spaces available, and for two cats we also have large kitty condos to keep family and friends together.
 See the boarding page for more information on pricing and accommodations.
 No, we cannot board cats and dogs together.

 Can I bring their own toys and bedding?